MicrosoftDocs/ATADocs/ATPDocs/deploy/test-connectivity.md

     Test-MDISensorApiConnection
     ```

-- If you want to test settings that you're planning on using, but aren't currently configured on the server, run the command using the following syntax:
+- To test settings that you're planning on using, but aren't currently configured on the server, run the command using the following syntax:

     ```powershell
     Test-MDISensorApiConnection -BypassConfiguration -SensorApiUrl 'https://<Workscontososensorapi.atp.azure.com' -ProxyUrl 'https://myproxy.contoso.com:8080' -ProxyCredential $credential